mv4zz/global-brute/README.md

 - once downloaded, unzip
 - download PIP
 - wait for it to download...
-- close and run mkz-tool.bat
+- close and run global-brute.bat
 - wait for libaries to install
 - after everything downloads, the terminal should pop up with the tool
 - enjoy!